bingeli1212/nitrile-preview/doc/DOC-contex-translation.md

   space if placed in front of some commands, thus its use has to be judicious.

 - Current the "linuxlibertine" does not yet support circled digit U+2460.
+  The "linuxlibertine" font seems to have missing glyphs for ``Ascr`` to ``Zscr`` and other math variant glyphs.
+When using the default font these glyphs showed up.

 - It has been noticed that when four Diagrams are being placed side by side and each diagram is 4cm wide, inside a Gleamer frame, then the first three Diagrams would